-The proposed research is structured around three technical objectives.
+The proposed research is structured around three technical objectives and one management objective.

 - To synthesise at molecular and nanoscale level tailor-made, so called ‘nano-coolants’ having optimal rheological properties, i.e. shear thinning, elasticity, normal-stress differences and nanoparticle characteristics (material, size and concentration) and aiming to maximise their thermal and flow performance.